Swetha-Kiran/Myntra-Clone/README.md

 ## Features

 - Responsive Navigation Bar with toggle effect
-- Categories Section
-- New Arrival Products Section
-- Contact Section
+- Users can add products to the cart
+- Users can remove products from the cart
+- Updated total is displayed on every addition/deletion of product
-- Footer
+- Seperate login page
-- Product Page
-- Product Details Page
-- Cart Page
-- Responsive Login Page
-- Images
+- Seperate products page